 We spend plenty of time here on The Millions telling all of you what we’ve been reading, but we are also quite interested in hearing about what you’ve been reading.
 By looking at our Amazon stats, we can see what books Millions readers have been buying, and we decided it would be fun to use those stats to find out what books have been most popular with our readers in recent months.
-Below you’ll find our Millions Top Ten list for January.
+Below you’ll find our Millions Top Ten list for February.

 The Shell Game: Writers Play with Borrowed Forms